Land use - recreation activities and adventure guiding

 Specific considerations related to hunting and fishing guides include:

 - Commercial recreation hunting and fishing guide activities are authorized under the Wildlife Act and do not require a guiding tenure under the Land Act.
-Other adventure guiding activities and any Improvements on Crown land must be tenured under the Land Use Operational Policy for Adventure Tourism.
+Other adventure guiding activities and any Improvements on Crown land must be tenured under the Land Use Operational Policy for Adventure Tourism (PDF, 875KB)

-Some exemptions to the tenure requirement are described in Appendix 1 of the Land Use Operational Policy for Adventure Tourism regarding activities deemed to be Incidental Use.
-Check with the local FrontCounter BC office to determine if there are any variances to Incidental Use or land use issues (e.g. measures to protect wildlife and their sensitive habitat).
+Some exemptions to the tenure requirement are described in Appendix 1 of the Land Use Operational Policy for Adventure Tourism (PDF, 875KB) regarding activities deemed to be Incidental Use.